php-tmdb/api/README.md

 Help & Donate
 --------------

+If you use this in a project whether personal or business, I'd like to know where it is being used, so please drop me an e-mail :-)!

 If this project saved you a bunch of work, or you just simply appreciate my efforts, please consider donating a beer ( or two ;) )!